Louisjzhao/smc-toolkit/README.md

 ## Quickstart

-Here is a brief example of how to analyze the NASDAQ index data from Yahoo Finance.
+Here is a brief example of how to analyze the China A share OHLCV data.

 ```python
 import pandas as pd